Docker Container

 ## Running a container

-The next step is running the container.
-By default the container is setup to run `ksm` in shell mode.
+The next step is to run the container.
+By default, the container is set up to run `ksm` in shell mode.

 ```bash